Airport security: Process and equipment

 Some incidents have been the result of travelers carrying either weapons or items that could be used as weapons on board aircraft so that they can hijack the plane.
 In passenger security screening, travelers are screened by metal detectors and/or millimeter wave scanners.
 Explosive detection machines used include X-ray machines and explosives trace-detection portal machines (a.k.a. "puffer machines").
 In some cases, detection of explosives can be automated using machine learning techniques.
 In the United States, the TSA is working on new scanning machines that are still effective searching for objects that are not allowed in the airplanes but that do not depict the passengers in a state of undress that some find embarrassing.
 Explosive detection machines can also be used for both carry-on and checked baggage.
 These detect volatile compounds given off from explosives using gas chromatography.

 Computed tomography and walk-through body scanning (Thz radiation) may also be done.
 Artificial intelligence systems are also being used, for example for translation service on information stations around the airport and for reducing the time airplanes spend at the gate between flights (by monitoring and analyzing everything that happens after the aircraft lands).
 In the future, it may also be used in conjunction with CT machines and Thz radiation detectors.
 It may also be used for use with biometric deployment across touchpoints and of new solutions, such as risk-based screening and intelligent video analytics.

 A recent development is the controversial use of backscatter X-rays to detect hidden weapons and explosives on passengers.
 These devices, which use Compton scattering, require that the passenger stand close to a flat panel and produce a high resolution image.
 A technology released in Israel in early 2008 allows passengers to pass through metal detectors without removing their shoes, a process required as walk-through gate detectors are not reliable in detecting metal in shoes or on the lower body extremities.
 Alternately, the passengers step fully shoed onto a device which scans in under 1.2 seconds for objects as small as a razor blade.

 In some countries, specially trained individuals may engage passengers in a conversation to detect threats rather than solely relying on equipment to find threats.

 A single backscatter scan exposes the target to between 0.05 and 0.1 microsievert of radiation.
 In comparison, the exposure from a standard chest x-ray is almost 100 times higher.

+While airport security measures are crucial for ensuring passenger safety, they inadvertently introduce hygiene challenges.
+A study at Helsinki-Vantaa airport during the 2015-2016 flu season pinpointed the plastic security screening trays, frequently used in security checks, as a significant vector for the spread of respiratory viruses.
+The study emphasizes the need for enhanced sanitation practices in these areas.